cwchentw/curry/README.md

 You may view the usage of this app with `go doc curry`.

+## Note

+The test suite is written in [bats](https://github.com/sstephenson/bats).  *Caution.*  These tests will unconditionally set your base currency to TWD.

 ## Copyright

 Copyright 2016 Michael Chen.
 All rights reserved.